SarwarSaif/Hands-on-Hadoop/README.md

   - Different blocks can be stored across several commodity computers.
 If a computer goes down HDFS can delat with that by retrieving information from a different computer where it stored the backups.

 ### HDFS Architecture
+There are two types of Nodes.
+1. Name Node
+  - It's a single node.
+  - It keeps track of where all different blocks live.
+  - It also maintains an edit log which maintains a record of whats's being modified or what's being stored on the data nodes to keep track of everything.
+  -
+3. Data Nodes
+  - There can be multiple data nodes.
+  - These nodes are what actually store each block of each file.
+  - These nodes can talk to each other as well to maintain those copies and replication of those blocks.

+#### Reading a File in HDFS
+- Suppose an application running on a dclient node which needs access to data stored on the HDFS.
+First thing that it will do that it'll talk to the Name node for the the desired files.
+Name node will search the files and return the blocks locations for each file.
+-